rasbt/LLMs-from-scratch/ch06/02_bonus_additional-experiments/README.md

 9. **Padding vs no padding (Row 1 vs. 14 and 15)**: The `--no_padding` option disables the padding in the dataset, which requires training the model with a batch size of 1 since the inputs have variable lengths.
 This results in a better test accuracy but takes longer to train.
 In row 15, we additionally enable gradient accumulation with 8 steps to achieve the same batch size as in the other experiments, which helps reduce overfitting and slightly boost the test set accuracy.
 10. **Disabling the causal attention mask (Row 1 vs. 16)**: Disables the causal attention mask used in the multi-head attention module.
 This means all tokens can attend all other tokens.
 The model accuracy is slightly improved compared to the GPT model with causal mask.
 11. **Ignoring the padding indices in the loss and backpropagation (Row 1 vs. 17)**: Setting `--ignore_index 50256` excludes the `|endoftext|` padding tokens in the `cross_entropy` loss function in PyTorch.
 In this case, it does not have any effect because we replaced the output layers so that the token IDs are either 0 or 1 for the binary classification example.
 However, this setting is useful when instruction finetuning models in chapter 7.
+13. **Averaging the embeddings over all tokens (Row 1 vs. 18)**: Setting `--average_embeddings` will average the embeddings over all tokens.
+If this option is not used (the default), only the output embeddings at the chosen token position (specified by `--trainable_token_pos`) are considered; for example, the embeddings of the last token.
+Enabling `--average_embeddings` will mean-pool the embeddings of all tokens into the position chosen by `--trainable_token_pos` (the last token by default).
+As we can see, this improves the performance from 95.00% to 96.33% with only a minimal increase in run time (0.28 min to 0.32 min) and might be worthwhile considering in practice.